JoaoFreitas2002/JoaoFreitas2002/README.md

 ### Hi there, I'm João 👋

-## I'm a Student, Developer, and a ambitious person!!
+## I'm a Student, Developer, and an ambitious person!!

 - I love programming
 - I'm very creative and extremely focus on my goals